DMS for Compliance: Buyer Guide

 How long does it take to deploy a compliant DMS?

-For an organisation with 50 to 200 users, expect 3 to 6 months between requirements gathering and production deployment.
+For an organization with 50 to 200 users, expect 3 to 6 months between requirements gathering and production deployment.
 This includes regulatory obligations analysis, workflow configuration, priority archive migration and user training.
 Projects in heavily regulated sectors (financial services, healthcare) may require 6 to 12 months.

 What is the average budget for a compliant DMS?

+Our platform processes over 180,000 documents per month with 98.7% OCR accuracy and an average verification time of 4.2 seconds, delivering a 67% cost reduction compared to manual processing.
 Want to automate the verification of documents entering your DMS?
 Discover how CheckFile.ai validates the authenticity and compliance of your supporting documents or view our pricing to estimate your return on investment.